 We humans are not dumb.
 When we are opposed or oppressed, we are always ready to fight back.
 But what happens when you are manipulated bit by bit?
 What do you do when the person you love is the one who makes you feel miserable?
+When your partner has turned into an abuser?
 Do you defend yourself or allow it to go on?

 What is Emotional Abuse?

-Emotional abuse, also called psychological abuse, is any act including isolation, humiliation, verbal assault, confinement, infantilization, bullying, or any words and other deed that may diminish the sense of self-worth, dignity, and identity.
+Emotional abuse, also called psychological abuse, is any act including isolation, humiliation, verbal assault, confinement, infantilization, bullying, or any words and other deeds that may diminish the sense of self-worth, dignity, and identity.
 Researchers refer to emotional abuse as chronic verbal aggression.
-Many people who suffer from emotional abuse show personality changes, have very low self-esteem, and may become anxious, depressed, or suicidal.
+Many people who suffer from emotional abuse show personality changes, have very low self-esteem and may become anxious, depressed, or suicidal.

 If you are emotionally abused, you may convince yourself that you’re not being abused since you aren’t being hurt physically.
 However, any attempts to control you, isolate you or scare you are abuse.
 They can have a negative impact on your emotional and physical well-being.
 What’s more, emotional abuse is usually a precursor of physical abuse.
 While it doesn’t leave physical scars, it is just as bad.